thomasWeise/aitoa/README.md

 We then approach the algorithms that have been developed to solve such problems from bottom-up, starting with simple approaches and step-by-step moving to more advanced methods.
 These moves are incremental, as problems of the current algorithm are discussed based on real results on a real example application, the Job Shop Scheduling Problem ([JSSP](https://github.com/thomasWeise/jsspInstancesAndResults)).

+**If you have any comments or suggestions regarding the book, or if you spotted an error or typo, please feel free to submit an [issue here](https://github.com/thomasWeise/aitoa/issues).**
+Your feedback would help us to improve the book.

 ## 2. Resources

 ### 2.1.
 The Book